 A couple of weeks prior I had attended site to reset the admin password as the supplied passwords wouldn’t let me in and install an edited music-on-hold file until their external players arrive.

-We received a call on Monday from their integrator that on one of the sites the phones were dead but calls were ringing out so the system appeared to be still powered up and the SIP trunk registered.
+We received a call on Monday from their integrator that on one of the sites that “the phones were down” but calls were ringing out so the system appeared to be still powered up and the SIP trunk registered.

 On powering off the system and extracting all the cards, the culprit was quickly found – the DS8 card had major scorch mark on it.